Why do total tax revenues go down when income tax rates go up (and vice versa)?By: Joe Messerli

 Many politicians and media pundits are calling for increasing tax rates, primarily on upper income individuals and businesses.
-But does this really increase total revenues? have actually increased under the tax cuts of Reagan, Kennedy, and Bush.
+But does this really increase total revenues?
+Total tax revenues have actually increased under the tax cuts of Reagan, Kennedy, and Bush.
 Annual revenues nearly doubled under Reagan's presidency, despite the fact the top tax rates were drastically cut !
-Nowadays, the under the sun to tax us, but total revenues aren't increasing.
+Nowadays, the government is finding every way under the sun to tax us, but total revenues aren't increasing.
 But why?!!!
 It can by boiled down to one simple equation: